raed-nimer/CI-django-tech-blog/readme.md

 7. In the "Config Vars" section, click on the "Reveal config Vars" button.
 8. Add environment variables from the local env.py file to the "Config Vars" section:
    - SECRET_KEY - Django secret key.
-   - DATABASE_USER - Amazon RDS database user.
+   - DATABASE_USER - Database user.
-   - DATABASE_HOST - Amazon RDS database host.
+   - DATABASE_HOST - Database host.
-   - DATABASE_NAME - Amazon RDS database name.
+   - DATABASE_NAME - Database name.
-   - DATABASE_PASS - Amazon RDS database password.
+   - DATABASE_PASS - Database password.
+   - CLOUDINARY_URL - Cloudinary API url
 9. Copy and paste these variables into the KEY field and their values into the VALUE field.
 10. Select "Deploy" tab from the top of the screen.
 11. In the "Deployment method" section select "GitHub".